-4.1 Address existing capacity and requirements of the development for sewerage, water, electricity, waste disposal, telecommunications and gas in consultation with relevant agencies.
-Identify and describe staging, if any, of infrastructure works.
+- 4.1 Address existing capacity and requirements of the development for sewerage, water (including scope for recycled water), electricity, waste disposal, telecommunications and gas in consultation with relevant agencies.
+Identify and describe staging, if any, of infrastructure works. - 4.2 Address and provide the likely scope of a planning agreement and/or developer contributions with Council/ Government agencies.